 Don’t forget to follow up your networking with online contact as well.
 And, don’t forget the contacts you already have – friends and family can be a good place to start for initial capital.

 Networking in person is important, but it isn’t the only way to secure investment.
 There are plenty of online crowdfunding platforms you could try to raise capital, such as Crowdcube, Seedrs and Funding Circle.
 To make your crowdfunding push successful you’ll need to promote it, so be ready to email everyone you know and use social media.
 Get creative – consider a launch party or other ways to spread the message wide.

 Start-up accelerators can be a great way to meet investors.
 Accelerators are support programmes for early-stage businesses that are looking to grow quickly.
 They usually include seed investment, connections, mentorship, and educational components.
 Even if you don’t get an investor on the programme, you’ll almost certainly improve your business plan.
 However, it can be difficult to get onto a good accelerator and it does require a lot of commitment, so do your research to find one that might be right for you.

 4. Focus on returns

-Once you’ve found you’re investors, the most important thing they’ll want to know is how much profit they will get.
+Once you’ve found your investors, the most important thing they’ll want to know is how much profit they’ll get.
 When you make your pitch, focus on return on investment.
 While an investor may believe in your business and like you, ultimately, they need their investment to make money, so be clear and realistic about it.